binsnake/KUBERA/README.md

 # KUBERA
 KUBERA is a concrete x86 software emulator focused on detailed analysis and control, primarily for Windows binaries, with planned support for Linux and other operating systems.
-It is platform-independent, designed for research, and not intended for full system emulation.
+It is aiming to be platform-independent, designed for research, and not intended for full system emulation.

+Disclaimer: This project is heavily work-in-progress.
+Development has been ongoing for several months.

 ## Purpose
 KUBERA provides deterministic, reversible, and verbose emulation, offering maximum insight into execution flow, including stack, memory, and register changes.
 It includes a user-friendly SDK to intercept operations and aims to prevent emulation detection by software.
 Key use cases: